scheinerman/SimpleGraphAlgorithms.jl/README.md

   `A*P==P*B` where `A` and `B` are the adjacency matrices of the graphs `G` and `H`, respectively.
 If the graphs are not isomorphic, an error is raised.

+* `info_map(G)` creates a mapping from the vertices of `G` to 128-bit integers.
+If there is an automorphism between a pair of vertices, then they will map to the same value, and the converse is *likely* to be true.
+This is used by `iso2` as part of the preprocessing phase.

 * `kcolor(G,k)` returns a `k`-coloring of `G` (or throws an error if no such coloring exists).